Market Square History

 - Special events including live music, children's programming, farmers market, and more

-- Primary location for large-scale Downtown events including Light Up Night® and St. Patrick's Day
+- Primary location for large-scale Downtown events including, Peoples Gas Holiday Market, Light Up Night® and St. Patrick's Day

 - Whether you're meeting friends for dinner and drinks, doing some shopping, soaking up the sun in the open air…Downtown’s ultimate destination is Market Square.